yua10/rock_paper_Scissors/week-5/README.md

 ### Presentation Requirements

 - Prepare a 10 minute presentation covering the following topics *(this is the order we'd like you to follow)*:
+    - Meet the Team (include photos)
     - Purpose of Solution
-    - Planning & Delivery (demonstration of agile principles)
+    - Planning & Delivery (trello board, wireframes, ERD, stakeholder analysis..)
     - Live Demonstration: you will need to make a screen recording of your product UI and one person from your team will be talking over the recording during the presentation
     - Technologies
     - Significant Code / Code you are proud of (include snippets!)